-As of both December 31, 2018 and 2017, \$155.9 million in aggregate amount of letters of credit were in effect to support CP notes which, as of such dates, were issued and outstanding in the amount of \$12.0 million and \$105.5 million, respectively.
+As of both December 31, 2019 and 2018, \$155.9 million in aggregate amount of letters of credit were in effect to support CP notes which, as of such dates, were issued and outstanding in the amount of \$12.0 million.
 Any amounts drawn under the letters of credit would be payable by MEAG Power on a semiannual basis over a three-year period using the bank's interest rates.
 The maximum amount of CP authorized to be issued is \$410.0 million, but in no event can the aggregate principal amount of all CP notes outstanding, and the interest thereon due at maturity, exceed the aggregate stated amounts of all such letters of credit at any time outstanding and in effect.
-A principal amount of validated but unissued Power Revenue Bonds and General Power Revenue Bonds of not less than the amount of subordinated bonds issued as BANs is required and was maintained as of both December 31, 2018 and December 31, 2017.
+A principal amount of validated but unissued Power Revenue Bonds and General Power Revenue Bonds of not less than the amount of subordinated bonds issued as BANs is required and was maintained as of both December 31, 2019 and December 31, 2018.

-On December 28, 2016, MEAG Power and two commercial banks entered into revolving credit agreements (RCAs) for Project One and the General Resolution Projects that permit MEAG Power to borrow from such banks, until the end of the revolving credit period thereunder (initially, until December 28, 2019 unless earlier terminated, and subject to extension at the sole discretion of the applicable bank), in the aggregate, not to exceed \$225.0 million.
+On November 12, 2019, MEAG Power and two commercial banks entered into amended and restated revolving credit agreements (RCAs) for Project One and the General Resolution Projects that permit MEAG Power to borrow from such banks, until the end of the revolving credit period thereunder (until November 12, 2022 unless earlier terminated, and subject to extension at the sole discretion of the applicable bank), in the aggregate, not to exceed \$225.0 million.
 Any amounts borrowed under the RCAs would be payable by MEAG Power following the end of the revolving credit period on a quarterly basis over a three-year period using the bank's interest rates.
-Since the notes evidencing such banks' right to be repaid for such borrowings constitute subordinated bonds issued as BANs, a principal amount of validated but unissued Power Revenue Bonds and General Power Revenue Bonds of not less than the amount of such subordinated bonds is required and was maintained as of both December 31, 2018 and 2017.
+Since the notes evidencing such banks' right to be repaid for such borrowings constitute subordinated bonds issued as BANs, a principal amount of validated but unissued Power Revenue Bonds and General Power Revenue Bonds of not less than the amount of such subordinated bonds is required and was maintained as of both December 31, 2019 and 2018.

-Subordinated bonds issued as variable-rate demand obligations and outstanding as of December 31, 2018 totaled \$211.0 million.
+Subordinated bonds issued as variable-rate demand obligations and outstanding as of December 31, 2019 totaled \$183.8 million.
 Bondholders may require repurchase of these subordinated bonds at the time of periodic interest rate adjustments.
 Agreements have been entered into to provide for the remarketing of the subordinated bonds if such repurchase is required.
 Agreements have also been entered into with certain banks, which generally provide for the purchase by those banks of subordinated bonds which are not remarketed.
-As of December 31, 2018, none of the aforementioned bonds were held by the banks.
+As of December 31, 2019, none of the aforementioned bonds were held by the banks.
 Under the terms of these agreements, any bonds purchased by the banks would be payable by MEAG Power on a semiannual basis over periods generally ranging over two to five years.

-As of December 31, 2018, MEAG Power and two banks had entered into committed credit agreements providing for lines of credit (LOC) available to Project One, the General Resolution Projects and the CC Project for \$125.0 million individually, but not to exceed \$125.0 million in the aggregate.
-The agreements expire in December 2019.
+As of December 31, 2019, MEAG Power and two banks had entered into committed credit agreements providing for lines of credit (LOC) available to Project One, the General Resolution Projects and the CC Project for \$125.0 million individually, but not to exceed \$125.0 million in the aggregate.
+The agreements were extended in February 2020 to July 2020 and were partially replaced on April 30, 2020 with a \$62.5 million LOC.
+MEAG Power will be determining if additional liquidity is needed to replace the remaining \$62.5 million not replaced in April 2020.
 The LOC generally provide for interest at taxable rates.